An olive green home with a terracotta roof, displaying distinctive exterior design elements.

 • Office space

-• Business equipment (e.g., computer, stationery, business cards, etc.)
+• Business equipment (for example, computer, stationery, business cards, etc.)

 • Legal and accounting fees